rkitover/android-tablet-setup-guide/README.md

 Keywords=web;browser;internet;
 ```

+4. Run `update-desktop-database`.

-4. Set the default web browser to Kiwi Browser in your desktop environment.
+5. Set the default web browser to Kiwi Browser in your desktop environment.